 It is assumed by the insurance company that the driver or operator is insured.
 Even if the accident was not your friend’s fault, the insurance company might only cover a portion of the damages.
 The illegal operation of the motorcycle is normally listed in the coverage.
 This provides the insurance company with the ability to deny payment.

 Therefore, it is imperative that you better see your friend’s driving license before letting him operate your motorcycle.

 Will My Premiums Go Up?

 Whether your premiums go up will depend on several factors.
 For example, if your friend was not at fault, there were no injuries, and the other insurance company covered the cost through liability, then chances are your premiums will not go up.
-Although that is not a guarantee, other factors such as your driver’s history may come into play.
+Although that is not a guarantee, other factors, such as your driver’s history, may come into play.

-Before letting your friend operate your motorcycle, be sure that they have a valid driver’s license.
-In addition, check to see if they have a motorcycle or car insurance themselves that might transfer in case of an accident.
+Before letting your friend operate your motorcycle, be sure they have a valid driver’s license.
+In addition, check to see if they have a motorcycle or car insurance that might transfer in case of an accident.